Zopherus/Zopherus.github.io/index.md

 ### Unsupervised Learning
 For unsupervised learning, we extract the features in the baf-of-words style.
 After applying dimensionality reduction, we train K-means and Gaussian Mixture Model(GMM) on the data.
 We go through the hyperparameter tuning process to determine the optimal hyperparameter, such as number of classes, for those models.

 ### Supervised Learning
+We plan to train various supervised classifier including Naive Bayes, SVM, and neural network on our data.
+Note that different models utilized different feature extraction techniques.
+For neural network, we will use the cross-entropy loss function.

 ## Result